Placement Test Score Guide

 While the test is not timed, it is recommended to set aside at least one and a half to two hours if you are taking the whole thing.
 There are three sections:

 - Reading | 20 multiple-choice reading comprehension questions.

 - WritePlacer | 300 to 600 word essay related to the given topic.
 OR Writing | 20 multiple-choice grammar-related questions.*

 - Quantitive Reasoning, Algebra and Statistics (QAS) | 20 multiple-choice algebra questions.

 How much does the test cost?

-The Accuplacer test costs $15.00 whether the examinee takes one or all subjects.
-(Note: If you take only the Accuplacer reading test solely to apply to the RN or LPN program, the cost is only $5.00.)
+The Accuplacer test costs $15 whether the examinee takes one or all subjects. *Please note that if you take only the Accuplacer reading test solely to apply to the LPN or RN programs, the cost is only $5.